Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/monitoring.md

 ## Stackdriver Monitoring

-- Is at the base os SRE
+- Is at the base of SRE
 - It dynamically configures monitoring after resources are deployed
 - Allows us to monitor platform, systems an application metrics
 - Workspace: